Keyboard shortcuts

 4. Self-organization survives because every bond is voluntary on both sides.
 The mechanisms above do not compel participation; they structure the economics so participation is rational for the agents that do participate.

-5. The honest limit remains: an agent whose utility runs out cannot be kept alive by any protocol.
+5. The honest limit remains: an agent whose utility runs out cannot be kept operational by any protocol.
 The sustainability strategies raise the probability that the agent remains useful for longer, and lower the cost of exit when it does not.

-An agent designer who internalises (1)–(5) can specify, without additional primitives, a mosaik-native AI organism whose survival and graceful retirement are first-class properties of its Config rather than afterthoughts of the operator’s ops team.
+An agent designer who internalises (1)–(5) can specify, without additional primitives, a mosaik-native AI organism whose persistence and graceful retirement are first-class properties of its Config rather than afterthoughts of the operator’s ops team.
 That is the deliverable.

 Cross-references